-Title: J/506/1949 Develop and maintain professional networks Level: 4 Credit Value: 3 GLH: 15 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles of effective networking 1.1 Describe the interpersonal skills needed for effective networking 1.2 Explain the basis on which to choose networks to be developed 1.3 Evaluate the role of shared agendas and conflict management in relationship-building 1.4 Evaluate the role of the internet in business networking 1.5 Assess the importance of following up leads and actions 1.6 Analyse ethical issues relating to networking activities Be able to identify professional networks for development 2.1 Identify potential networks for professional development from an analysis of their benefits compared with individual needs and aspirations 2.2 Shortlist networks for development against defined criteria 2.3 Assess the benefits and limitations of joining and maintaining selected network(s) 3.
-Be able to maintain professional networks 3.1 Identify the potential for mutual benefit with network members 3.2 Promote their own skills, knowledge and competence to network members 3.3 Provide information, services or support to network members where the potential for mutual benefit has been identified
+Title: J/506/1949 Develop and maintain professional networks

+Lavel •

+Level: 4

+Credit Value: 3

+GLH: 15

+Learning Outcomes Assessment Criteria

+The learner will: The learner can:

+Understand the principles of effective 1.1 Describe the interpersonal skills

+networking needed for effective networking

+1.2 Explain the basis on which to choose

+networks to be developed

+1.3 Evaluate the role of shared agendas

+and conflict management in

+relationship-building

+1.4 Evaluate the role of the internet in

+business networking

+1.5 Assess the importance of following up leads and actions

+1.6 Analyse ethical issues relating to

+networking activities

+2. Be able to identify professional 2.1 Identify potential networks for

+networks for development professional development from an

+· analysis of their benefits compared

+with individual needs and aspirations

+2.2 Shortlist networks for development

+against defined criteria

+2.3 Assess the benefits and limitations of

+joining and maintaining selected

+network(s)

+3. Be able to maintain professional 3.1 Identify the potential for mutual

+networks benefit with network members

+3.2 Promote their own skills, knowledge

+and competence to network members

+3.3 Provide information, services or

+support to network members where

+the potential for mutual benefit has

+been identified

-3.4 Establish the boundaries of confidentiality 3.5 Agree guidelines for the exchange of information and resources 3.6 Take action to ensure that participation in networks reflects current and defined future aspirations and needs 3.7 Make introductions to people with common or complementary interest to and within networks Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to develop and maintain professional networks and introduces learners to key principles underpinning effective networking.
+3.4 Establish the boundaries of confidentiality3.5 Agree guidelines for the exchange of information and resources 3.6 Take action to ensure that participation in networks reflects current and defined future aspirationsand needs 3.7 Make introductions to people with common or complementary interest toand within networks Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to develop and maintain professional networks and introduces learners to key principles underpinning effective networking.
 Upon completion of this unit, learners will be able to identify, develop, and maintain professional networks.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit Management & Leadership (2012) and relevant national occupational National Occupational Standards: standards CFAM&amp;LAA3 Develop and maintain your professional networks
+Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Management & Leadership (2012) National Occupational Standards: • CFAM&LAA3 Develop and maintainyour professional networks